 The Trial Of The Man Who Shot Lee Harvey Oswald

 Millions of viewers watched Ruby shoot Oswald at 11:20 a.m.
 Famous lawyer Melvin Belli took on Ruby’s defense pro bono and he failed to change the trial’s venue to anywhere but Dallas.
 Of the eight men and four women jurors, one had seen Ruby shoot Oswald on live television.

-During the trial, 20 prosecution witnesses testified.
+During the trial of the man who killed Lee Harvey Oswald, 20 prosecution witnesses testified.
 Detective James R. Leavelle, who was cuffed to Oswald during the shooting, said that Ruby exclaimed, “I hope the son-of-a-bitch dies.”
 Officer D.R.
 Archer testified that Ruby said, “I intended to shoot him three times” while being placed under arrest.

 While Officer Thomas D. McMillon testified that he heard Ruby say, “You rat son-of-a-bitch, you shot the president,” the television footage clearly showed McMillon far removed and even looking away from the incident.

 The defense was primarily focused on presenting Ruby as psychologically troubled so as to at least avoid the death penalty.
 Belli first called 19-year-old stripper Little Lynn to the stand who said Ruby “had a very quick temper.
 He’d fly off the handle.”

 Another stripper called Penny Dollar testified that Ruby once beat a taxi driver’s head in on the sidewalk, suddenly stopped, and asked, “Did I do this?”